Republic of Vietnam Airborne Division: 1975

 On 12 March, General Trưởng received the JGS order to pull the Airborne Division out of the line and start it moving to Saigon.
 The deployment was to begin on 17 March.
-General Trưởng immediately called General Viên to protest the decision but learned that President Thieu had personally directed the deployment so that the Airborne Division could participate in the offensive to retake Ban Me Thuot.
-General Viên told General Trưởng that, if possible, two battalions of the new 468th Marine Brigade and a Ranger group would be sent north to replace the Airborne Division.
-To adjust to the loss of the Airborne Division, General Trưởng decided to pull the Marine Division out of Quảng Trị and northern Thua Thien Provinces and shift it south to cover Phú Lộc District and Da Nang.
+Trưởng immediately called Viên to protest the decision but learned that Thiệu had personally directed the deployment so that the Airborne Division could participate in the offensive to retake Ban Me Thuot.
+Viên told Trưởng that, if possible, two battalions of the new 468th Marine Brigade and a Ranger group would be sent north to replace the Airborne Division.
+To adjust to the loss of the Airborne Division, Trưởng decided to pull the Marine Division out of Quảng Trị and northern Thua Thien Provinces and shift it south to cover Phú Lộc District and Da Nang.
 I Corps was to defend Huế and Da Nang, even if it had to give up Quang Tri, Quang Tin, and Quang Ngai Provinces.
-General Trưởng and General Thi agreed, however, that their ability to hold Huế after the Marine Division moved south was questionable indeed.
-General Truong flew to Saigon on 13 March to participate in a secret meeting with President Thiệu, Prime Minister Trần Thiện Khiêm and General Viên during which Trưởng was told about the evacuation from the Central Highlands and ordered to prepare a plan for the eventual evacuation of I Corps.
+Trưởng and General Thi agreed, however, that their ability to hold Huế after the Marine Division moved south was questionable indeed.
+Trưởng flew to Saigon on 13 March to participate in a secret meeting with Thiệu, Prime Minister Trần Thiện Khiêm and Viên during which Trưởng was told about the evacuation from the Central Highlands and ordered to prepare a plan for the eventual evacuation of I Corps.
 He also was permitted to delay the first airborne brigade's departure to 18 March and the rest of the division until 31 March.
 Thiệu's reasoning was that Da Nang was most important, but that the rest of the region could be sacrificed.
 He would send the 468th Marine Brigade north to help defend Da Nang as soon as the Airborne Division arrived in Saigon.
 This division was vital to the defense of III and IV Corps, without which South Vietnam could no longer survive.

 On 15 March, the 14th Ranger Group was to begin the relief of the 369th Marine Brigade in Quảng Trị Province.
 While one marine brigade would remain in the Song Bo Valley for the defense of Hue, the 369th Marine Brigade would deploy to Đại Lộc District in Quảng Nam Province, and relieve the 3rd Airborne Brigade for movement to Saigon.